YUYING07/LibMOONDocs/source/develop/add_method.rst

 =========================
-Customize an Architecture
+Apply to a New Method
 =========================

 This guide will show you how to add a new method to find a set of Pareto solutions.

-As we have mentioned in the main paper, specific multiobjective optimization can be written in the form of:
+As we have mentioned in the main paper, specific multi-objective optimization can be written in the form of:

 .. math::
         \begin{equation}